 Insurance for software developers

-What insurance do software developers need?
+What covers do software developers need?

 Professional indemnity insurance

 Professional indemnity insurance covers mistakes arising from your services, including compensation payments if your client suffers financial loss, fines, contract disputes, legal costs, IP and copyright disputes.
+This is considered essential for anyone offering advice and professional services.

 Public liability insurance